willjobs/regulations-public-comments/blogposts/post4/README.md

 <br>

 The relationship between maximum cosine similarity and minimum edit distance is shown below.
-It appears that edit distances near zero are clustered closer to a cosine similarity of 1.0, but that there is also a pocked near cosine similarity of 0.
-These are likely comments that are very short and which have different words.
+It appears that edit distances near zero are clustered closer to a cosine similarity of 1.0, but that there is also a pocket near cosine similarity of 0.
+These are likely very short comments with different words.
 The largest amount of comments have a cosine similarity between 0.125 and 0.625, and an edit distance between 150 and 200.

 <br>